Wait what? 10 things? This must be a joke, right?

 Do you still have unanswered questions?

-We have created The Ultimate Guide to Cyber Essentials and this easy to read guide will ensure every question you've ever had around Cyber Essentials is answered.
-Oh and yes, it's free of course.
+We've written The Ultimate Guide to Cyber Essentials and this easy to read guide will ensure every question you've ever had around Cyber Essentials is answered.